GRACE-MoE: Grouping and Replication with Locality-Aware Routing for Efficient Distributed MoE Inference: Method

 \textbf{Dynamic Replica Allocation Based on Load Skew.} Since expert activation distributions and grouping results vary across layers, the computational load skew of the heaviest group also differs.
-Therefore, we propose a dynamic replica allocation strategy driven by load skew.
+Therefore, we propose a dynamic replication (DR) strategy driven by load skew.
 After generating the expert groups in each layer, profiling data are used to calculate the load $W_i$ of each group, yielding the maximum $W_{\max}$ and mean load $\overline{W}$.
-The computational load skew factor ($\rho$) is defined as $W_{\max}/\overline{W}$, and the number of replicas is determined by Eq.~(\ref{formula:n_replica}).
+The computational load skew factor ($\rho$) is defined as $W_{\max}/\overline{W}$, and the number of replicas is determined by~\cref{formula:n_replica}.

 Within the heaviest group, experts are ranked by individual load, and those whose cumulative load exceeds $W_{\max} \cdot \frac{n_{\mathrm{replica}}}{1 + n_{\mathrm{replica}}}$ are identified as hot experts.
 These experts are then replicated onto the $n_{\mathrm{replica}}$ most underutilized GPUs.
 The original primary replicas remain, while additional replicas serve only as secondary copies, keeping the grouping structure intact.
 This mechanism effectively redistributes the workload of hotspot GPUs while maintaining communication efficiency, significantly mitigating the imbalance amplified by grouping.